 There are several designated areas with circular driveways where drop-off and pick-up occurs.
 Families are welcome to determine the location that is most convenient for them based on their student’s first and last commitments.
 The most common drop-off area is in front of the Chesebro Academic Center, which serves both Middle School and Upper School students.

-All students in grades 6 - 11 are required to have iPads this fall, version 2 or higher.
+All students in grades 6 - PG are required to have iPads this fall.
+For new students, an iPad Air or newer or iPad Mini 2 or newer with WiFi connectivity is the base requirement.
 For more information about the program, click here.
-For a list of required apps, please refer to the book lists.

 Parents' Day Weekend

-Schoology is the School’s academic website featuring class pages and affinity groups.
-Every class has a page on Schoology and student schedules are automatically loaded each fall.
-Instructions and passwords will be distributed to new families in September.
-Schoology is accessible through RaiderNet.
+RaiderNet through Blackbaud's K-12 is The Hun School’s new learning management system (LMS) featuring class pages and affinity groups.
+Every class has a page on RaiderNet and student schedules are automatically loaded.
+Instructions and passwords will be distributed to all families in September.

 Student ID Cards